 Lene Lovich – Shadows And Dust, 2005

 Mixing non-forced cabaret drama with speculative themes, SAD is a goth-pop wonderland.
 SAD plays like a natural step from where she left off, unfazed by time.
 It never lacks a new trick to show off, be it wispy synth bells (“Ghost Story”), viking-like backing vocals, a grim synth-string intro (“Remember”) or an elaborate Dracula narrative (“Insect Eater”).
-To top this off, every song has a bouncy hook to get you nodding along.
 Altogether, it brings me back to Siouxsie’s Peepshow.
 With a bold sing-along and mutant arrangement, “Shapeshifter” makes a worthy “Peek-A-Boo” sequel.
-And this is coming from a fanatic!

 Even beyond her ‘prime’, Lene had so much more to offer than “Lucky Number”.
 SAD is a major reason why; the limited release has me wishing more fans got to hear it.